lupyuen/pinephone-nuttx/README.md

       else     { up_putc('-'); }
       prev_val = val;

-      // If value is High...
-      if (val) {
+      // If we have just transitioned from Low to High... if (val) {

         // Read the Touch Panel over I2C